benjaminion/upgrading-ethereum-book/src/book.md

   - If actual balance is less than effective balance minus 0.25 (`=` `HYSTERESIS_DOWNWARD_MULTIPLIER` `/` `HYSTERESIS_QUOTIENT`) increments (ETH), then reduce the effective balance by an increment.
   - If actual balance is more than effective balance plus 1.25 (`=` `HYSTERESIS_UPWARD_MULTIPLIER` `/` `HYSTERESIS_QUOTIENT`) increments (ETH), then increase the effective balance by an increment.

-The effect of the hysteresis is that the effective balance cannot change more often than it takes for a validator's actual balance to change by 0.5 ETH, which would normally take several weeks or months.
+The effect of the hysteresis is that the effective balance cannot change more often than it takes for a validator's actual balance to change by 0.5&nbsp;ETH, which would normally take several weeks or months.

 ###### An edge case

 The hysteresis design gives rise to an interesting [edge case](https://github.com/ethereum/consensus-specs/issues/3049) in deposit processing.
 The [deposit contract](https://github.com/ethereum/consensus-specs/blob/v1.2.0/solidity_deposit_contract/deposit_contract.sol) allows a staker to deposit any amount greater than or equal to 1&nbsp;ETH; a deposit doesn't have to be the full 32&nbsp;ETH.
 This allows a stake to be accumulated from multiple deposits.
 For example, a deposit of 24&nbsp;ETH followed by a separate deposit of 8&nbsp;ETH makes up a full stake and will activate the validator once the second deposit has been processed.

 The edge case occurs when the final deposit for a validator takes its actual balance to 32&nbsp;ETH or more but, due to the hysteresis, is not sufficient to update its effective balance to 32&nbsp;ETH.
 For example, after a deposit of 31&nbsp;ETH the validator's actual and effective balances will both be 31&nbsp;ETH.
 A further deposit of 1&nbsp;ETH will take the validator's actual balance to 32&nbsp;ETH &ndash; which makes it technically eligible for activation &ndash; but will leave its effective balance at 31&nbsp;ETH due to the hysteresis calculation.
-Thus it will not be activated.
+Thus, it will not be activated.

 Validator [418408](https://beaconcha.in/validator/b6c1531b7896e3493806a8dd72fa9c3387f4f7a2fdc565bf1e8e66becb0666f8c3938270a757703e3865619dcc34bf7c#deposits) is an example of this occurring on mainnet.
 The penultimate deposit of 1&nbsp;ETH took the validator's total balance to 32&nbsp;ETH, but it was not activated until a further deposit of 1&nbsp;ETH was made in order to force an update to effective balance.